 - Place cake in the freezer while you prepare frosting.

 - In the bowl of your mixer, beat butter and vanilla on medium speed until smooth.
 Slowly add powdered sugar, a little at a time, until just combined.
 Add heavy cream and beat on high for about 1 minute, until fluffy and smooth.
 Fold in sprinkles.

-- Frost prepared cake.
+- Frost the prepared cake.
 If ice cream begins to get melty, place cake back in the freezer until firm, then finish frosting.
-Once complete, garnish with cookies, if desired.
+Once complete, garnish with the cookies if desired.
 Sprinkle the top with extra sprinkles for decoration.

 - Keep frosted cake stored in the freezer.
 Remove cake from freezer 10 -15 minutes prior to cutting and serving.